tawsbob/react-mailchimp-subscribe-forme/README.md

           userAlreadySubscribedMsg="your msg if user is already subscribe" submitButtonText="subscribe"
           />

-##explaining better the props parameters
+## Explaining better the props parameters

-The u, id and mcBaseUrl is you can get it in mailchimp by going to lists > signup forms > Embedded forms and extract from Copy / paste option from the form action attribute, the mcBaseUrl is a input text which is hidden by the css style.
+The **u**, **id** and **mcBaseUrl** is you can get it in mailchimp by going to **lists > signup forms > Embedded forms** and extract from Copy / paste option from the **form action attribute**, the **antSpamFlag** is a input  text value which is hidden by the css style.

+And **fields** props is an array of object fields that name is the input text name of the field on mailchimp embedded forms code and props attr is props to pass to input in case you need attributes type maxlength, className or things like that.

+**Remember that this component is simple and only sends fields of type string**

+##Form load state

+When the form is loading the container of form will have a class  called form-is-loading that you can use to help stylize your form